-The Coverage toolbox provides a powerful set of tools to perform various geoprocessing operations that use coverages.
-A coverage is a data model used to store geographic features that has been superseded with the development and data model structure of the geodatabase.
+The Coverage toolbox provides tools that perform various geoprocessing operations that use coverages.
+A coverage is a data model used to store geographic features that has been superseded by the development and data model structure of the geodatabase.

-For those people who may be familiar with versions of Esri's ARC/INFO and ArcInfo Workstation software, the Coverage toolbox contains tools that replicate ARC commands and functionality.
+The Coverage toolbox contains tools that replicate ArcInfo Workstation ARC commands and functionality.

-If you do not have ArcInfo Workstation installed, the Coverage toolbox will not appear in the list of available toolboxes.
+If you do not have ArcInfo Workstation installed, the Coverage toolbox does not appear in the list of available toolboxes.

 - What is a coverage?

 - Fundamentals about maintaining attributes in a coverage